pgilad/www.giladpeleg.com/content/blog/aws-kinesis-producer-retry-strategy/index.md

 distributed by `gender`, you can use that as the partition key.

 In other cases, you want to batch records together in the same shard (extracting them together as well) for grouping reasons.
-[This article](https://www.eyeviewdigital.com/tech/scaling-aws-kinesis-creating-a-streaming-superhighway/) covers it really well
+[This linked article](https://www.eyeviewdigital.com/tech/scaling-aws-kinesis-creating-a-streaming-superhighway/) covers it really well
 (And other cases too).

 In this post I'll focus on the case where a random key works well.
 In particular, while searching for posts on the subject myself, and not finding them,